Up the river

 English Expression: (Sent) up the river

-This term originally was used when judges sent convicted criminals in New York to Sing-Sing Prison.
+This term was initially used when judges sent convicted criminals in New York to Sing-Sing Prison.

-Over time, the expression became standard American English as was used to refer to anyone going to any prison anywhere in the United States.
+Over time, the expression became standard American English and was used to refer to anyone going to any prison anywhere in the United States.

-Yes even if the prison is in the middle of the desert, you can still say sent up the river.
+Yes, even if the prison is in the middle of the desert, you can still say it was sent up the river.

 I know that many Japanese English language students study English so they can understand movies.

-Be mindful though, these days the expression is a little bit dated, but you may still hear it mentioned in contemporary movies or by more mature people.
+Be mindful that the expression is a little bit dated these days, but you may still hear it mentioned in contemporary movies or by more mature people.

 Posted